 It is recommended that team members act, in turn, as project manager leading the project process, keeping track of the work being done and encouraging the group members to hand in their contributions in accordance with the team agreement.
-It is compulsory that each team maintains a Log Book / Wiki or, alternatively, a Project Folder and an Information Folder.
-The Log
+It is compulsory that each team maintains a Wiki and a Team Channel (MS Teams) with all project-related files.
+The Wiki and the

-Book / Wiki and the other folders mentioned should be accessible to the leading staff and supervisors at any time throughout the course.
+Team Channel folders mentioned should be accessible to the leading staff and supervisors at any time throughout the course.